karttur/speclib-db/_posts/2024/2024-01-12-speclib_spectrometer-db.markdown

 Spectrometers can also attach external probes (defined in the schema [probes](../speclib_probes-db)).
 The attachment is either through a more general GX16 (aviation) port or, for Ion Selective Electrodes, a BNC (coaxial) port.
 The probes as such are not defined as part of the spectrometer.
 The availability of the GX16 and BNC ports, however, are defined with each spectrometer model.

-This post contains the general design of the schema **spectrometers** for the xspectre spectral library postgreSQL database.
+This post contains the general design of the schema **spectrometers** for the xspectre spectral library and processing system postgreSQL database.
 The design is written in the [Database Markup Language (DBML)](https://dbml.dbdiagram.io/home/).
 For visualisation of the DBML code I have used the semi free tool [dbdiagram](https://dbdiagram.io/?utm_source=dbml).

 ## Purpose of the spectrometers schema

 The purpose of the **spectrometers** schema is to make it possible to represent any combination of sensors (spectrometer bodies or xspeclum PCBs) and muzzles (or xspecled PCBs).
+The schema is also used for defining which models come the the external ports, GX16 and BNC.

 All realised combinations of
 - sensor,
 - PCB version,
 - GX16 port, and
-- BNC port
+- BNC port.

 must be registered as a spectrometer model in the table _spectrometermodels_ and each actual copy of a model registered in the table _spectrometers_.
 As each _spectrometer_ contains a uniquely identified sensor, the universally unique identifiner (uuid) of a spectrometer is set to the sensoruuid of the attached sensor.
 Each spectrometer can be linked to any number of muzzles (via the _muzzleuuid)_, with each unique combination registeted separately in the table _spectromuzzles_ and given a unique _spectromuzzleuuid_.

-Because both individual sensors (xspeclum PCB/spectrometer body) and individual light sources (xspecled PCB/spectrometer muzzle) vary slightly in shape, function and performance, each combination must be individually calibrated.
+Because both individual sensors (xspeclum PCB/spectrometer body) and individual light sources (xspecled PCB/spectrometer muzzle) vary slightly in function and performance, each combination must be individually calibrated.
 The calibration consists of three parts:

 1. power supply (voltage) that determines the electromagnetic emission from the lamp(s),
 2. integration time tuning, and